 Working primarily in dance, paint and film, I have created performance, media and visual art on both coasts, as well as internationally.
 In addition to my work as a creator, I feel privileged to get to share my ideas and experience with students of various backgrounds.

-I have enjoyed teaching opportunities ranging from assistant teaching at the School of American Ballet, to teaching students of all ages in ballet and choreography workshops, for the Scarsdale Ballet School in Westchester, NY and the San Francisco Ballet Trainee Program."
+I have enjoyed teaching opportunities ranging from assistant teaching at the School of American Ballet, to teaching students of all ages in ballet and choreography workshops, for the Scarsdale Ballet School in Westchester, NY and the San Francisco Ballet Trainee Program.
+In 2022, I will join the Vassar College Dance Department as an Adjunct Professor of Ballet."